gbusto/overseer/BUILD_PLAN.md

 *   **Tasks:**
     *   [ ] Create `MaintenancePanelEntity` and place it in the world.
     *   [ ] Implement `MaintenancePanelEntity.interact()`:
-        *   [ ] Check if player has `MaintenanceCardItem`.
+        *   [ ] Check if player has `MaintenanceCardItem` in selected inventory slot.
-        *   [ ] Implement cooldown mechanism (e.g., timestamp on panel, or limit card spawns).
+        *   [ ] Implement cooldown mechanism.
         *   [ ] If checks pass & cooldown ready: consume card, call `KoroEntity.openShield(duration)`, set cooldown.
     *   [ ] Implement `KoroEntity.takeHealthDamage(amount)` method.
     *   [ ] Add health property to `KoroEntity`.
     *   [ ] Implement `WeaponItem` firing logic:
+        *   [ ] Check if weapon is in hand slot (not backpack)
         *   [ ] Perform raycast.
         *   [ ] If hit target is `KoroEntity`, check `KoroEntity.isShieldOpen()`.
         *   [ ] If shield open, call `KoroEntity.takeHealthDamage()`.
     *   [ ] Implement KORO's random malfunction: Add a timer/chance in `KoroEntity`'s tick to occasionally call `openShield()` itself.
-    *   [ ] Implement "KORO EXPOSED" alert: Call `UIManager.showGlobalAlert("KORO EXPOSED!")` whenever `KoroEntity.openShield()` is successfully called.
-Add necessary UI element and client-side JS.
+    *   [ ] Implement "KORO EXPOSED" alert: Call `UIManager.showGlobalAlert("KORO EXPOSED!")` whenever shield opens.
 *   **Outcome Goal:** The primary damage loop is complete.
-Players can force KORO's shield open via the Maintenance Panel & Card, or benefit from redirects/malfunctions, and then deal health damage with weapons.
+Players can force KORO's shield open using maintenance cards from inventory and deal health damage with weapons when held in hand.

 ## Phase 8: AI Integration & Polish